Sherman Minton: Political career

-When Minton returned home he reopened his law practice and decided to enter politics.
-He ran for office in Indiana's 3rd congressional district, but lost the Democratic primary, despite significant campaigning and his war record.
-He lost to John Ewing, 6,502 votes to 3,170, second place in a field of five candidates.
-After the loss, he briefly joined the Indiana law firm of Stonsenburg and Weathers, two politically active lawyers, before moving to Miami, Florida, where he joined another firm, Shutts & Bowen.
-In January 1928, he left the Miami practice and returned to Stonsenburg and Weathers.
-He attempted to secure the Democratic nomination to run for Congress in 1930, but was again defeated, this time by the former state party chairman Eugene B. Crowe.
+When Minton returned home, he decided to run for Congress in Indiana's 3rd district instead of immediately resuming his law practice.
+Despite his war record and his active campaigning, he lost the 1920 Democratic primary to John Ewing by a wide margin.
+Afterwards, he briefly joined the Indiana law firm of Stonsenburg and Weathers before moving to Miami, Florida, where he joined another firm, Shutts & Bowen, in 1925.
+In January 1928, he left the Miami practice and returned to Indiana, where he rejoined the Stonsenburg and Weathers firm.
+In 1930, he again sought the Democratic congressional nomination in the Third District but was again defeated, this time by Eugene B. Crowe, who won by four thousand votes.

 The following year, Minton became a local commander of the American Legion.
 The group had a large and active membership in the state at the time, and he used his position to encourage support of the Democratic Party agenda.
 Paul McNutt was the national commander, and the two men became political allies.
 When McNutt became governor in 1930, he offered Minton a position at the head of a new utility regulation commission.
 As commissioner, Minton successfully imposed regulations that reduced state telephone bills by a combined total of $525,000.
 The cuts received widespread media coverage, and Minton was credited in the reports with the success.